geocortex/dev-center/docs/mobile/concepts-advanced-layout.md

 yes to all

-TODO - all the xmlns stuff in the top of a layout file

-TODO Icons? link to elsewhere?

-TODO GMV component?

-TODO - defining a web map inline vs referencing?
+TODO - defining a web map inline vs referencing

-TODO portal extension component?

-TODO branding component?

-TODO licensing component?